Optimizing Large Model Training through Overlapped Activation Recomputation: Background and Motivation

 \subsection{Limitations of Existing Solutions}

 Activation recomputation (or activation checkpointing) is one of the major approaches used for training large models with limited GPU memory~\cite{checkpointing-arxiv16,checkmate19,Megatron-Arxiv19,activation-recomputation-MLsys23}.
 It discards activation tensors after their final use in the forward pass and then recomputes them as required during the backward pass.
-However, because of the stochastic nature of large model training~\cite{survey-TPDS23}, existing efforts have the following weaknesses, which are summarized in Table~\ref{table:comp}.
+However, due to the inherent complexity of large model training~\cite{survey-TPDS23}, existing efforts have the following weaknesses, which are summarized in Table~\ref{table:comp}.

-\textbf{1.
-Recomputation overhead is high.} Activation recomputation has been integrated in the mainstream system, such as Megatron-LM~\cite{megatron}.
-By default, it caches the input to a transformer layer as checkpoints, discarding other activations, and recomputing them during backward propagation.
-This approach is named \textit{full recomputation} in Megatron-LM~\cite{megatron-ckpt}).
-However, it only achieves suboptimal performance in practice because of its high recomputation overhead.
-Specifically, we profile Megatron-LM for 1.3B GPT model with 16 batch size on one A100 GPU.
-Our results show that recomputation time accounts for over 30\% of its total training time.
-One major reason is that the full recomputation applies a rule-based policy, ignoring the characteristics of model layers, which have varied memory demand and computational cost~\cite{activation-recomputation-MLsys23}.
-Therefore, it may discard small input activations, whose FLOPs per input element are high (e.g., LayerNorm in Transformer), leading to long recomputation time.

-\textbf{2.
-Recomputation may be ineffective because it does not free the right amount of memory matching the demand of applications.} Previous work proposes \textit{selective recomputation} to minimize the computational burden of the full recomputation by only recomputing the attention operations of transformer layers~\cite{activation-recomputation-MLsys23}.
-However, both the full and selective recomputations use fixed rule-based patterns and cannot match the memory demand of large model training.
-For example, our experimental results show that the full recomputation may over-release 20 GB activations to train 7B GPT models on 8 A100 GPUs, while the selective recomputation may release inadequate memory for training.

-\textbf{3.
-They are not flexible and require significant manual effort to achieve optimal performance.} Megatron-LM introduces two fine-grained recomputation mechanisms to enhance the effectiveness~\cite{megatron-ckpt} of recomputation.
-The uniform method uniformly divides the transformer layers into groups of layers (named recomputation group) and stores the input activations of each group in the GPU memory.
-The block method recomputes the activations of a pre-defined number of individual transformer layers.
-For the remaining layers, it stores all their activations in the GPU.
-Both of these approaches need extensive manual efforts to find the optimal configuration.
-Even worse, each manual attempt requires running multiple iterations of training using thousands of GPUs, incurring very high cost.